Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

     File: 040-c4.c4 | Original CRC32: 1C9E9930 | Modified CRC32: C9A33DB7
     File: 040-p1.p1 | Original CRC32: 6DDE02C2 | Modified CRC32: B26122F7

 Dev note: I have no plan to support other ROM formats, MAME being the most common.
-I guess converters between formats must exist.
+I guess converters between formats must exist but you're on your own to do this.

 ## For Neo Geo CD (version 1.0)